oracle/docker-images/OracleDatabase/SingleInstance/README.md

 There are two ways to enable TCPS connections for the database:

 1. Enable TCPS while creating the database.

+    * With Self Signed Certificates
+        * Use the `-e ENABLE_TCPS=true` option with the `docker run` command.
+A listener endpoint will be created at the container port 2484 for TCPS.
+    * With User provided SSL Certificates
+        * Use the `-e ENABLE_TCPS=true` and `-e TCPS_CERTS_LOCATION=<location of certs in container>` option with the `docker run` command.
+Also mount a local host directory (containing `cert.crt` and `client.key`) at `TCPS_CERTS_LOCATION` using `-v` option.
+        * `cert.cert` is a certificate chain in the order of root, followed by intermediate and then client certificate.

 2. Enable TCPS after the database is created.

-To enable TCPS connections while creating the database, use the `-e ENABLE_TCPS=true` option with the `docker run` command.
-A listener endpoint will be created at the container port 2484 for TCPS.

-To enable TCPS connections after the database is created, please use the following sample command:

-    # Creates Listener for TCPS at container port 2484
+    * With Self Signed Certificates

             docker exec <container name> /opt/oracle/configTcps.sh

+    * With User provided SSL Certificates
+        * `cert.cert` is a certificate chain in the order of root, followed by intermediate and then client certificate.
+        * Copy your `cert.crt` and `client.key` files into the container at `TCPS_CERTS_LOCATION` using the following command

+                docker cp cert.crt client.key <container name>:<TCPS_CERTS_LOCATION>

+        * Run following command to set up tcps connection using these certificates

+                docker exec <container name> env TCPS_CERTS_LOCATION=<location of certs in container>  /opt/oracle/configTcps.sh

-Similarly, to disable TCPS connections for the database, please use the following command:
+To disable TCPS connections for the database, please use the following command:

     # Disable TCPS in the database
     docker exec <container name> /opt/oracle/configTcps.sh disable